izikeros/blog/content/posts/notes/black_yapf.md

 ## Comparison of Black and yapf

-In this section, we will compare Black and yapf based on various criteria.
+This section will compare Black and yapf based on various criteria.

 ### 1. Formatting rules